CPSeg: Cluster-free Panoptic Segmentation of 3D LiDAR Point Clouds: RELATED WORK

-In contrast to the proposal-based methods, bottom-up panoptic segmentation predicts semantic segmentation and groups the ``thing" points into clusters to achieve instance segmentation.
-DeeperLab \cite{yang2019deeperlab} introduces the instance segmentation by regressing the bounding box corners and object center.
-Later, Panoptic-DeepLab \cite{cheng2020panoptic} proposes to predict the instance center locations and group pixels to their closest predicted centers.
-The pioneering panoptic method in the LiDAR domain, LPSAD \cite{9340837}, presents a shared encoder with a dual decoder, followed by a clustering algorithm to segment instances based on the predicted semantic embedding and the predicted object centroids in the 3D space.
+\textbf{Proposal-free panoptic segmentation} In contrast to proposal-based methods, bottom-up panoptic segmentation predicts semantic segmentation and groups the \textit{thing} points into clusters to achieve instance segmentation.
+LPSAD \cite{9340837} presents a shared encoder with a dual-decoder, followed by a clustering algorithm to segment instances based on the predicted semantic embedding and object centroids.
 Panoster \cite{gasperini2021panoster} proposes a learnable clustering module to assign instance class labels to every point.
-It requires extensive post-processing steps (e.g. using DBSCAN to merge nearby object predictions) to refine the predictions in order to have comparable results with the other state-of-the-art methods.
+It requires extensive post-processing steps (e.g. using DBSCAN \cite{ester_dbscan} to merge nearby object predictions) to refine the predictions.
 DS-Net \cite{hong2020lidar}, however, offers a learnable dynamic shifting module to shift points in 3D space towards the object centroids.
-Recently, GP-S3Net \cite{razani2021gps3net} proposes a graph-based instance segmentation network for LiDAR-based panoptic segmentation, which achieves state-of-the-art performance on nuScenes and SemanticKITTI panoptic segmentation benchmarks.
-Moreover, SMAC-Seg \cite{li2021smacseg} introduces a Sparse Multi-directional Attention Clustering module with a novel repel loss to better supervise the network separating the instances.
-They reach the state-of-the-art among existing real-time LiDAR-based methods.
+GP-S3Net \cite{razani2021gps3net} proposes a graph-based instance segmentation network for LiDAR-based panoptic segmentation.
+It uses HDBSCAN \cite{campello_hdbscan} to cluster raw point cloud into graph nodes, which can cause confusion in crowded scenes with multiple close-range instances.
+In contrast, we shift points towards their object centroids using a fully learnable method, improving runtime and performing well even in crowded scenes.
+Moreover, SMAC-Seg \cite{li2021smacseg} introduces a Sparse Multi-directional Attention Clustering module with a repel loss to better supervise the network separating the instances.
+However, its usage of large kernels in SMAC introduces additional computation cost.
+Their method works best with using 0.5m grid size, potentially mixing close-range instances into one grid cell.
+On the other hand, our dynamic approach of finding connected pillars provides a significant runtime advantage, allowing us to use much finer resolution (e.g. 0.15m grid size) during sub-sampling while retaining real-time performance.